wootapa/polygraph-ol/README.md

 geometryName?, // Serializes operators with a different geometryName.
 Ex 'the_geom'. projection?, // Serializes operators with a different projection.
 Ex 'EPSG:4326'. decimals? // Rounds geometry decimal precision on serialized operators.
-Ex, 5. useProjectionUnitForDistance? // Some backends ignores the unit part of dwithin/beyond filters.
-This converts meters to the unit of the projection.
+Ex, 5.
 ```

 ## Geometrylike objects